Manifolds.jl: An Extensible Julia Framework for Data Analysis on Manifolds: Introduction

 \section{Introduction}

-Data with a nonlinear structure appear in many applications.
-Addition or multiplication of such data by scalars may require disregarding the data's intrinsic structure.
-This complicates data analysis, as many analyses, such as computation of the mean, assume these are valid operations.
-However, with enough properties (or, mathematically speaking, structure), such a space of nonlinear data is a Riemannian manifold, or manifold for short.
-Using tools of differential geometry, many operations can be generalized to manifolds by using only these generic properties.
-One example is the Riemannian center of mass~\citep{GroveKarcher:1973:1, Karcher:1977:1}, which generalizes the classical, Euclidean mean.
-Closed-form expressions for these operations do not always exist, but efficient implementations to approximate them are still often possible.
-Recent advances continue to resolve numerical challenges with efficiently implementing these operations.
-This makes data analysis for manifold-valued data more accessible.

-Nonlinear data appears in many applications.
-The manifold of symmetric positive definite matrices (SPD) is used in diffusion tensor imaging~\citep{dryden_non-euclidean_2009,ghosh_riemannian_2008}, the special orthogonal group of rotations is used in analysis of data from orientation sensors~\citep{marins_extended_2001}, and the sphere is used in various applications of directional statistics such as hydrology~\citep{chen_new_2013}.
+In many applications, measured data appears in non-linear spaces.
+In such spaces, common data analysis operations like the computation of a mean are not directly possible, since for example there is no addition operation on such data.
+However, many of these spaces have the advantage of being Riemannian manifolds, that is, they are smooth manifolds equipped with a Riemannian metric, \ie with a locally varying inner product~\cite{DoCarmo:1992,AbsilMahonySepulchre:2008,boumal2022intromanifolds}.
+Such manifolds appear in many applications.
+For example, in Interferometric Synthetic Aperture Radar (InSAR)~\cite{BuergmannRosenFielding:2000:1}, the measured data are angles, and in diffusion tensor magnetic resonance imaging (DT-MRI)~\cite{FletcherJoshi:2007:1, dryden_non-euclidean_2009,ghosh_riemannian_2008}, diffusion at each voxel is described by a symmetric positive definite matrix.
+The special orthogonal group of rotations is used in analysis of data from orientation sensors~\citep{marins_extended_2001}.
+The sphere is used in various applications of directional statistics such as hydrology~\citep{chen_new_2013}.
 The discipline of computational anatomy~\citep{grenander_computational_1998,cruzorive_stereological_1985} extensively uses geometric methods, including Large Deformation Diffeomorphic Metric Mapping~\citep{miller_computational_2004} with applications to medical data analysis~\citep{pennec_riemannian_2019,tulik_use_2019}.
 In image analysis, Grassmann and Stiefel manifolds are used for pose estimation by~\citet{turaga_statistical_2011}.
 Various manifolds with Fisher-Rao-like metrics are also used for shape analysis by, for example, ~\citet{srivastava_shape_2011},~\citet{baran_closest_2018}, and~\citet{Rzecki:2021}.

+Other commonly encountered spaces include spheres or the Stiefel manifold of matrices with orthonormal columns.

+Using tools of differential geometry, many operations can be generalized to manifolds by using only generic functions like the inner product, its induced norm, geodesics, the exponential, or the logarithmic map.
+Closed-form expressions for the generic functions do not always exist, but efficient implementations to approximate them are still often possible.
+Recent advances continue to resolve numerical challenges with efficiently implementing these operations.
+Our library offers a wide range of such implementations, which makes performant data analysis for manifold-valued data more accessible.